prashkrans/auto_subs/README.md

 - Ignore the error: `/tmp/tmpnbw41k68/main.c:4:10: fatal error: Python.h: No such file or directory 4 | #include <Python.h>`
 - When running for the first time, it downloads the whisper models which takes some time as its about 2GBs in size.
+- The fonts used are open source fonts.

 ### License: